Frequently Asked Questions

 Are There Any Manufacturers Who Will Cover The Contractor’s Workmanship?

 GAF's Golden Pledge® Ltd. Warranty was the first manufacturer’s warranty to cover both manufacturing defects and the contractor’s workmanship (see Golden Pledge® Ltd. Warranty for complete coverage and restrictions).
 Whether or not your contractor remains in business, GAF will stand behind his workmanship for 25 years!
 The Golden Pledge® Ltd. Warranty is available only through GAF Master Elite™ Contractors, who are factory-certified by GAF.
-The warranty even includes an evaluation by GAF’s factory-trained inspectors after your new roof has been completed to ensure proper installation. ** It is the strongest, safest warranty available in roofing today.
+It is our strongest warranty available.
 Your Master Elite™ Contractor can provide a price for the warranty when he gives you a quote for your new roof.

 How Do I File A Claim If I Have A Manufacturing Defect On My GAF Shingles?